Uncharted 2: Among Thieves: Critical response

 The Los Angeles Times review suggested the game would "fit better on a big screen in some multiplex", and also added that "Uncharted 2 is ridiculously immersive, so much so that you forget you are controlling the actions of treasure hunter Nathan Drake ... everything is done right".
 In a review for The New York Times, Seth Schiesel described it as "perhaps the best-looking game on any system, and no game yet has provided a more genuinely cinematic entertainment experience".

 Uncharted 2 also received praise from other developers.
 Battlefield: Bad Company 2 producer Gordon Van Dyke said that "Uncharted 2 is an amazing-looking game.
 But we're reaching that level of quality.
 It's going to be hard for any game to be able to make a claim that they look better...to even be close, to me is quite an honor as a developer.
 The one thing I did was when I looked at their game I was like, damn them!
 What have they done to the rest of us?
 I was looking for something where I could say, okay, that we're doing better".

 IGN gave the game a 9.5 out of 10, praising its "stunning visuals" and saying that "Uncharted 2: Among Thieves is fantastic", and calling the multiplayer mode "one of the best multiplayer experiences that you'll find in any game around ... it almost feels like Naughty Dog has given us an extra game for free".
 X-Plays Adam Sessler gave the game a 5 out of 5, saying that "Uncharted 2 has the best single-player I have ever played".

 The game was criticized for some negative issues, such as lapses in the control system.
 The New York Times noted that "... its finicky controls can frustrate at times".
 Tom Bramwell of Eurogamer found that "there are ... a few occasions where the platforming lets you down ... despite the feeling you were jumping in the right direction".
 IGN described certain repetitive gunfight sequences as "a little aggravating" and complained about the "very linear" climbing sections, yet calling it a forced complaint.

-The game was placed 19th in Dengeki online's reader poll of the best games of 2009, making it the only non-Japanese game in the list.
+The game was placed 19th in Dengeki Onlines reader poll of the best games of 2009, making it the only non-Japanese game in the list.
 For its 15th anniversary, IGN wrote "...it was Uncharted 2 that set the template for the cinematic story-driven adventure game that would become PlayStation’s bread and butter in the years to come."